hartnash/RNA_seq/README.md

 # Procedure

-# 1. - using fastp to trim the adapter sequences and filter low quality reads
+# 1. - Trimming and filtering raw reads
 fastp is a command-line tool that can trim the adapter sequences, filter low quality reads and provide quality control files for the raw reads. it provides the quality control files in html and json format, to see the quality of the sequences.

 ## To install fastp